cmake-basis/BASIS/doc/quickstart.rst

 help you to get started as quickly as possible.
 When you are ready for more details, you can try out the :ref:`Tutorials` below.

+..
 1. :download:`Getting Started <tutorials/BASIS Quick Start Guide - 01 Getting Started.pptx>`
    (`ref <http://opensource.andreasschuh.com/cmake-basis/_downloads/BASIS%20Quick%20Start%20Guide%20-%2001%20Getting%20Started.pptx>`__)

 .. _FirstStepsIntro:
+.. _GettingStarted:

 Getting Started
 ---------------